borisblagov/2025web/content/post/2025_07_03 BG MF-VAR/index.md

 ![Quarterly growth rate estimates](QoQ.png "caption")

 I plan to publish regularly these nowcasts, as well as compile a paper with the model and comparison of the out-of-sample forecast performance of the model for various speicifications (with and without stochastic volatilty).
-If you want, you can download the monthly series ([xlsx](BGMFVAR_250703.xlsx), [csv](BGMFVAR_250703.csv)) and if you are interested, feel free to write me an [email](mailto:boris.blagov@rwi-essen.de).
+You can download the monthly GDP series with 68% and 95% quantiles ([xlsx](BGMFVAR_250703.xlsx), [csv](BGMFVAR_250703.csv)) and if you are interested in other details, do get in touch via [email](mailto:boris.blagov@rwi-essen.de).